dkulsh/techwiddeep/content/english/blog/books/ignore-everybody-creativity.md

 #### Great Ideas Face Resistance

-> **Idea**: *Innovation disrupts power dynamics.*

-Colleagues expect a certain dynamic—control over relationships.
-They prioritize their prosperity; yours is secondary.

-If your idea shifts dynamics—reducing reliance on them or the market—they’ll resist fiercely.

-This resistance highlights challenges in pursuing innovative thoughts.
-Moving on to creativity’s tools.
+Ever pitched a game-changing idea at work, only to face pushback?
+Here’s why:

+> Great ideas alter the power balance in relationships, and that’s why they’re resisted.

+Colleagues and bosses are used to a certain dynamic—your idea might make *you* less dependent on *them* or shift what the market values.
+They’ll fight it to keep control.

+**A great idea threatens the status quo—so expect resistance.**

 ---

 #### True Talent Needs Fewer Props

-> **Principle**: *Genuine skill shines without extras.*
+> *Genuine skill shines without extras.*

-Top software engineers thrive without a MacBook.
-Lesser ones hide behind one.

-True talent endures regardless of tools.
-This leads to mastery’s essence.
+The best don’t need props—talent speaks for itself.

+Poor engineers lean on gadgets like a crutch.
+The great ones?
+They code brilliance on anything. *What tools are you relying on too much?*

 ---

 #### Mastery Makes It Look Easy

-> **Idea**: *Expertise hides the effort.*

-It’s never effortless.
-That’s what the misguided overlook.

-Expertise demands toil, yet masters make it seamless.
-Now, consider work’s motivation.
+Great work looks easy, but it’s not.

+> Being good means making it look easy—but it’s never easy.

+The clueless forget the grind behind the polish.
+Whether it’s debugging `Python` or crafting a blog, mastery hides the sweat.
+Don’t be fooled—embrace the hard work.

 ---

 #### Create for Yourself

-Mind screams: This is stupid.
-Utterly moronic.
-A waste.
+Your inner critic screams: *This is stupid.
+A waste of time.* So what?

-*I’ll do it anyway.*

-Pursue despite doubts.
-This ties into balancing creativity with practicality.
+> Ignore the doubts—do it anyway.

+Build that side project.
+Write that blog.
+Code that quirky app.
+Do it for *you*, not for likes or claps. **What’s one thing you’re itching to create just for yourself?**

 ---

 #### Sex and Cash Theory

-> **Idea**: *Creatives juggle passion and practicality.*
+> *Creatives juggle passion and practicality.*

-Creative people often juggle two jobs:
+Creatives juggle two jobs:

-- The sexy, creative one.
+- The **sexy**, creative work that fuels your soul.
-- The bill-payer.
+- The **cash** work that pays the bills.

-Rarely overlap.
-This duality dominates.

-Managing this balance sustains creativity.
-Everyone has unique challenges.
+Rarely do both align.
+Your `open-source` passion project might not pay rent, but that freelance gig will.
+Balance them wisely.

 ---

 #### Your Private Everest

-> **Principle**: *Acknowledge your personal peak.*

-Your mountain.
-Your private Everest.
-Yes, that one.

-Unclimbed?
-Problem?

-Can you say, “Never mind, I never wanted it”?

-*My advice?
-You don’t need it.* Really.
+Everyone has a personal challenge—their private Mount Everest.

-Biggest tip: “Admit your private Everest exists.
-That’s half the battle.”
+> Your Mount Everest exists.
+Admitting it is half the battle.

+Can you shrug and say, “I never wanted it anyway”?
+Or will you climb it? *What’s your Mount Everest, and are you ready to face it?*

 Acknowledging goals is essential.
 And finally, the core message.